denten-books/plain-text/0-intro.md

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
-Just as philology cannot survive without an understanding of its computational present, the design of computational platforms cannot advance without humanistic introspection.
+Just as philology cannot survive in ignorance of its computational present, the design of computational platforms cannot advance in ignorance of its cultural contexts.
 Much is at stake in the material affordances of the literary artifact.
 The political struggle for meaning-making---the very opportunity to engage in the act of interpretation---begins and ends with the materiality of the textual artifact.

 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global inequities of access to knowledge compel readers to print their own books and build their own libraries.
 Witness the so-called "shadow libraries" of Eastern Europe, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising form the country's "book famine."[@mahmood_copyright_2005; @okiy_photocopying_2005; @liang_piracy_2009;
 @bodo_short_2014; @nkiko_book_2014].
 More than mere piracy, such *samizdat*-like practices engage in the proactive preservation of the literary sphere [@tenen_book_2014].
-Informal book exchange networks create reading publics that own the means of textual production and dissemination.
-Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
+Informal book exchange networks create reading publics that own the means of textual production and dissemination. nder duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
 By contrast, in wealthier economies such infrastructures are commodified.
-Consequently, the material contexts of meaning making disappear from view.
+Consequently, the material contexts of meaning making are received passively, taken for granted, and disappear from view.
 For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
-We hold tender feelings for them and cradle them in our laps.
-No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers and thus exist in the state of profound alienation from the material conditions closet to our mental activity.
+We hold tender feelings for our mobiles and laptops, grasp for them in times of trouble and cradle them in our laps.
+No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers.
+Thus we exist in the state of profound alienation from the material conditions closet to our mental activity.

-The future of reading and writing has been inexorably intertwined with the development of computer science and software engineering.
+The future of reading and writing is inexorably intertwined with the development of computer science and software engineering.
 Even if you are not reading these words on a screen, my message has reached you through a long chain of machine-mediated transformations: from the mechanical action of the